billylo1/BuzzWatch/README.md

 - On device analysis only
 - No network usage
 - No audio recording
-- Supports sirens, car horns, screaming, smoke alarm and 300+ other sounds
+- Supports sirens, car horns, baby cries, smoke alarm and 300+ other sounds

 Hope this helps.